neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 Sometimes, ThingsBoard keeps restarting.
 This can be observed in the logs if the compose command was used to start the stack without the `-d` switch.
 This issue may occur if some steps of the instructions were skipped, or mistakes were made during these steps, and the user attempted to start the stack before correcting any errors.
-Typically, removing the used containers and networks fixes this issue. e.g. run the following commands:
+Typically, removing the used containers and networks resolves this issue.
+For example, run the following commands:

     cd ~/LoRa_WAN-Server-Deploy
     sudo docker-compose down
 	sudo docker-compose up

+Sometimes, the service is accessible via an IP address, but not via a domain name.
+For example, `http://127.0.0.1:9090` works, but `https://thingsboard.vas.internal` does not. n this case, a restart of Traefik usually fixes the issue:

+    cd ~/LoRa_WAN-Server-Deploy
+    sudo docker-compose restart traefik

 Also, as mentioned in Chapter 1, **all used \*.vas.internal domain names should be resolvable to the IP address of the server**.
-System administrator must ensure this by editing settings of the used DNS server or host files or any other means.
-E.g. following steps can be used to edit hosts file on Linux if these domain names should be resolved to localhost (127.0.0.1):
+The system administrator must ensure this by editing the settings of the used DNS server, host files, or any other means.
+For example, the following steps can be used to edit the hosts file on Linux if these domain names should be resolved to localhost (127.0.0.1):

 * Open /etc/hosts file in nano (or any other) text editor: